Retriver08/IntuneStack/README.md

 - **OIDC Authentication**: Secure GitHub Actions integration with Azure App Registration (no stored credentials)
 - **Code Quality Enforcement**: PSScriptAnalyzer integration with pre-commit hooks and quality gates
 - **GitHub Actions**: Fully automated CI/CD pipeline with environment protection and approval gates

+## 🔐 Security & Privacy

+### Artifact Security

+This repository is configured to protect sensitive tenant information:

+- ✅ **Code quality results** and **unit test results** are uploaded as artifacts (no sensitive data)
+- ❌ **Integration test results** are NOT uploaded as artifacts (contain real Intune tenant data)
+- 📋 All integration test results are available in GitHub Actions workflow logs
+- 🛡️ Fork pull requests cannot create artifacts
+- ⏱️ Artifacts are retained for 7 days only

+**Why this matters**: Integration tests connect to your real Intune tenant and may contain:
+- Tenant IDs and configuration details
+- Policy names and assignments
+- Group names and membership information
+- Device deployment statistics

+By not uploading these as artifacts, we ensure this sensitive information remains private even in a public repository.

+### Running Your Own Tests

+When you fork this repository:
+1. **Set up your own App Registration** with OIDC
+2. **Configure your own GitHub secrets** (AZURE_TENANT_ID, AZURE_CLIENT_ID)
+3. **Run workflows manually** to test against your tenant
+4. **Review workflow logs** for detailed results (no public artifacts created)

 ## 🏗️ Project Structure